wangengi/alx-low_level_programming/0x01-variables_if_else_while/README.md

- a program that prints the alphabet in lowercase  except q and e
+ a program that prints all single digit numbers of base 10 starting from 0